To upload tracks to Live365, your files must be in MP3 or M4A formats. MP3 is a more common format than M4A.

 2) Choose iTunes > Preferences.

-3) Click the General button, then click the Importing Settings button in the second section of the window.
+3) Click the General tab, then click the Import Settings button near the bottom of the window.

 4) From the Import Using drop-down menu, choose the MP3 encoding format, then click OK to save the settings.